Student Privacy Notice

 This privacy notice is issued by the Education and Skills Funding Agency (ESFA) on behalf of the Secretary of State for the Department of Education (DfE) to inform learners about the Individualised Learner Record (ILR) and how their personal information is used in the ILR.
 Your personal information is used by the DfE to exercise our functions under article 6(1)(e) of the UK GDPR and to meet our statutory responsibilities, including under the Apprenticeships, Skills, Children and Learning Act 2009.

 The ILR collects data about learners and learning undertaken.
 Publicly funded colleges, training organisations, local authorities, and employers (FE providers) must collect and return the data to the ESFA each year under the terms of a funding agreement, contract or grant agreement.
 It helps ensure that public money distributed through the ESFA is being spent in line with government targets.
 It is also used for education, training, employment, and well-being purposes, including research.
-We retain ILR learner data for 3 years for operational purposes and 66 years for research purposes.
+We retain your ILR learner data for 20 years for operational purposes (e.g. to fund your learning and to publish official statistics).
+Your personal data is then retained in our research databases until you are aged 80 years so that it can be used for long-term research purposes.
 For more information about the ILR and the data collected, please see the ILR specification at https://www.gov.uk/government/collections/individualised-learner-record-ilr

 ILR data is shared with third parties where it complies with DfE data sharing procedures and where the law allows it.
 The DfE and the English European Social Fund (ESF) Managing Authority (or agents acting on their behalf) may contact learners to carry out research and evaluation to inform the effectiveness of training.

-For more information about how your personal data is used and your individual rights, please see the DfE Personal Information Charter https://www.gov.uk/government/organisations/department-for-education/about/personal-information-charter) and the ESFA Privacy Notice (https://www.gov.uk/government/publications/esfa-privacy-notice)
+For more information about how your personal data is used and your individual rights, please see the DfE Personal Information Charter https://www.gov.uk/government/organisations/department-for-education/about/personal-information-charter) and the DfE Privacy Notice (https://www.gov.uk/government/publications/privacy-notice-for-key-stage-5-and-adult-education)

 If you would like to get in touch with us or request a copy of the personal information DfE holds about you, you can contact the DfE in the following ways: